How do I rollback a deployment?

 - You commit revision 11, deploy it to the server and it breaks your site.

 - You rollback the deployment to revision 10.

 - You commit revision 12 that fixes the bug that broke the site, or you revert to revision 10 in version control.

 - You deploy the most recent revision 12 to the server.

-In this example all files on your server will be updated to revision 12, overwriting any broken code that revision 11 introduced.
+In this example all file changes between the revision 10 and 12 will be updated to revision 12 on the server, overwriting any broken code that revision 11 introduced.
 This will bring your repository and your server to the same state.